The Santa Barbara County Genealogical Society regularly produces two publications.

 Our monthly membership newsletter has articles, columns, and helpful information about Society activities.
 It previews the topic and speaker for each month’s membership meeting and includes a calendar of events.
 Current and past issues are available to members and non-members

-Subscriptions to Ancestors West are a benefit of Society membership, and are available digitally to view online by Society members here.
+Subscriptions to Ancestors West are a benefit of Society membership, however digital copies are available to anyone.
 Past issues are available in print to read or purchase at our Sahyun Genealogical Library.

 Your submission in a Microsoft Word document can be from 500 to 2,500 words.